Why is the payment I sent pending or unclaimed? Can I cancel it?

 The payment would be pending or unclaimed if the recipient has opted not to automatically accept certain payments.
 These could be payments not in their preferred currency, or from buyers with unconfirmed addresses.
 You won't have the option to cancel the payment yourself.
 The recipient needs to accept or deny the payment within 30 days.

-We automatically cancel pending or unclaimed payments after 30 days and send the money back to its original source.
-Refunds to bank accounts may take up to 5 days, while refunds to credit or debit cards may take up to 30 days.
+We automatically cancel pending or unclaimed payments after 30 days and send the money back to the original payment method.
+Refunds to bank accounts may take up to 5 working days, while refunds to credit or debit cards may take up to 30 days.